FCCBLuurr/RTAEbayTool/README.md

 Provide as much detail as possible, and steps that you performed to encounter this error.
 The more information the better I will be able to fix the issue.

+---

+Notes:
+After clicking on one of the buttons and a new window appears, you will be unable to interact with the main app window.